KennettaJackson/Cedar-Valley-Health-Identity-Modernization/Phase 9- Identity Investigation Capstone/README.md

 The walkthrough will demonstrate the investigation process, including the sign-in investigation, authentication details, Conditional Access evaluation, audit-log review, and final determination.

+**Note:** This walkthrough was recorded before the project folder was finalized as Phase 9.
+The current repository identifies this project as Phase 9.

 ---

 ## Scenario